-The Church has had her martyrs since her earliest days, and will have them unto the end of time.
-Saint Polycarp, whom we commemorate on this February 23rd, was bishop of Smyrna, in Greece, a disciple of Saint John the Beloved himself, who may well have ordained our saint.
-Polycarp was a correspondent with Saint Ignatius of Antioch, who mentions him in two of his letters written on the way to his own martyrdom in the Coliseum at Rome.
+The Church has had martyrs since her earliest days, and will have them unto the end of time.
+One of the first in the post-apostolic era was Saint Polycarp (+155 A.D.), whom we commemorate on this February 23rd.
+He was bishop of Smyrna, in Greece, a disciple of Saint John the Beloved, and the Apostle himself who may well have ordained our saint.
+Polycarp was also a correspondent with Saint Ignatius of Antioch (+110), who mentions him in two of his letters written on the way to his own martyrdom in the Coliseum at Rome.

-The contemporary and eyewitness, as well as vivid and endearing, account of his martyrdom in 155 A.D. – a few decades after the death of the ‘last Apostle’ – provides a window into the early Church, and the persecution of Christians at the very dawn of Christianity.
+The contemporary and eyewitness, as well as vivid and endearing, account of his martyrdom – a few decades after the death of Saint John – provides a window into the early Church, and the persecution of Christians at the very dawn of Christianity.

-When faced with the choice of apostasy or death, Polycarp, then an octogenarian, replied:
+When faced with the choice of apostasy or death, Polycarp, then an octogenarian, boldly and unhesitatingly replied:

 Eighty and six years I have served Him, and He has done me no wrong…how then can I blaspheme my King and Savior?
 You threaten me with a fire that burns for a season, and after a little while is quenched; but you are ignorant of the fire of everlasting punishment that is prepared for the wicked

-Bishops sure knew how to call a duck a duck in those early days, and may they receive more than a few ounces of Polycarp’s courage.
+Bishops sure knew how to call a duck a duck in those early days.
+Pray that they may receive an ounce or two of Polycarp’s parrhesia!

 Leave me as I am.
 The one who gives me strength to endure the fire will also give me strength to stay quite still on the pyre, even without the precaution of your nails